usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

     return delta_rot_1, delta_trans, delta_rot_2
 ```

 This is useful because the robot never directly records its commands.
-I can instead observe the robots behavior and infer the commands after the fact.
+I can instead observe the robot's behavior and infer the commands after the fact.

 These commands are used in the odometry model to predict the probability that the robot has reached a given state based on where it was previously and what it was commanded to do.